claudiofreitas/iron-blood/README.md

 I want this application to be accesible to everyone, even those who do disable their JavaScript :).
 This also means adding support for any type of disability, and great screen-reading support, etc.

+## Development

+The project was generated using the Remix Grunge Stack as mentioned in the boilerplate below.

+After cloning the project, duplicate the file `.env.example` naming the duplication as `.env`.

+For now the value of the variables will not matter, but they need to exist.

+Then run `yarn install` followed by `yarn dev`.
+After it prints "💿 Built in ##ms", scroll to verify which port it started the server and verify in the browser that the same address can be accessed without errors.

 ---

 Below is the boilerplate README from the Grunge Stack.
 To be removed once deployed.